Agent Guard

 curl -fsSL https://github.com/JeongJaeSoon/agent-guard/releases/latest/download/bootstrap.sh | sh

-The installer verifies the release archive checksum, extracts to ~/.agent-guard, links agent-guard into ~/.local/bin, and runs agent-guard setup.
+The installer verifies the release archive checksum, extracts to ~/.agent-guard, links agent-guard into ~/.local/bin, runs agent-guard setup, and installs the default-on shell integration.
+Set AGENT_GUARD_COMMAND_WRAPPING=off on the bootstrap command for a persistent command-wrapping opt-out.

 Common commands: